Kiln: The Intelligence Layer Between Ideas and Physical Objects

 1.1 The Problem

-The distance between "I need a part" and holding that part is filled with fragmented software, specialized knowledge, and manual labor.
-Every printer ecosystem -- OctoPrint, Klipper/Moonraker, Bambu Lab, Elegoo -- exposes its own incompatible API.
+The distance between "I need a part" and holding that part is filled with fragmented tooling, specialized knowledge, and manual labor.
+Every printer ecosystem -- OctoPrint, Klipper/Moonraker, Creality, Bambu Lab, Prusa Link, Elegoo, and Serial/USB-connected Marlin printers -- exposes its own incompatible control surface.
 Designing printable parts requires CAD expertise.
 Validating printability requires tribal knowledge about overhangs, bridging distances, and material behavior.
 Managing a mixed fleet means maintaining separate integrations for each backend.

 AI agents are now capable enough to plan and execute multi-step physical tasks.
 But no protocol exists to give these agents safe, structured access to the full pipeline from idea to physical object.